groupvine/gv-doc/2-members/1_2-membersAdd.md

 <span class="sub g4s">

 By default, new members are given the basic "Member" role, however, you can also have an arbitrary number of Administrators and Editors.
+Only Administrators and Editors require a login password; general members can fully participate without requiring a login or password, even viewing the Email Feed and their Profile page using personalized links in received community emails.

 Here are the available role types with their default capabilities and how they are used in the upload file.

 **Member**: Can receive email and respond to [Email Widgets](/5-widgets/1-ewIntro.md?gv-qargs=0#gv-5widgets-1ewintro), browse and search the online Email Feed, and manage their individual member settings on their Profile page.
 Can also send emails from their personal inbox if "Can general members send emails" has been enabled.  'x' can be used as an abbreviation.

 **Editor**: In addition to a Member's capabilities, can also prepare and send group emails online.